-Smithsonian.com’s 2013 Photo Contest begins January 2, 2013 and ends November 29, 2013, at 2:00 PM Eastern Standard Time (EST).
-By submitting an entry, each contestant agrees to the rules of the contest and states that they are 18 years old or older.
+Smithsonian.com’s 17th Annual Photo Contest begins April 2, 2019, and ends November 30, 2019, at 5:00 PM Eastern Standard Time.
+By submitting an entry, each contestant agrees to the rules of the contest and states that he or she is 18 years old or older.

 Who may enter:

 The Grand Prize, Readers’ Choice prize, Natural World, Travel, People, The American Experience, Altered Images and Mobile category prizes are open to photographers who are 18 years old or older.
 The Travel category is made possible through the support of The Beaches of Fort Myers & Sanibel.
 Individuals affiliated with the Smithsonian Institution, including employees, emeriti, Regents, trustees, interns, volunteers, fellows, research associates and their immediate families (children, parents, siblings and spouses) and others living in their households, as well as employees of The Beaches of Fort Myers & Sanibel, its parent or affiliate companies as well as their immediate families (children, parents, siblings and spouses) and others living in their households, are not eligible for any prize.
 The Smithsonian will determine winners’ eligibility in its sole discretion.

 Sponsors: Smithsonian Institution and The Beaches of Fort Myers & Sanibel

 What to enter: